kwalter94/kwalter94.github.io/_posts/2022-05-14-Of-Recursive-Spells-And-Iterative-Spirits.md

 ```

 The thing to note about the spirit above is that overtime it grows in
-space (ie the number of items in the list grows first before it starts
+space (ie the depth of the list grows first before it starts
 to reduce).
 That's essentially what makes a recursive spirit (process).
 We started with a recursive spell and we ended up with a recursive spell.